 |For applicants in a state or territory not served by an eligible Sea Grant program, but applying through an eligible Sea Grant program, a written statement from the Sea Grant Knauss Fellowship Program Manager referring applicant to the most appropriate eligible Sea Grant program must be included||6_LastName_Out_of_State|

-Applications must be submitted by 5 pm, February 22, 2019, to the California Sea Grant Program.
+Applications must be submitted by February 18, 2022, 5 PM PST to the California Sea Grant Program in eSeaGrant.
 State Sea Grant programs may select and forward to the National Office up to six (6) finalists according to a selection criteria comparable to that used by the National Office in the national competition.

-- June 2019 - Sea Grant Programs notified of selection results.
+- Mid-summer 2022 - Sea Grant Programs notified of selection results.